foundry-rs/starknet-foundry/docs/src/testing/contracts.md

 ## Handling Errors

-Sometimes we want to test contracts functions that can panic.
+Sometimes we want to test contracts functions that can panic, like testing that function that verifies caller address panics on invalid address.
 For that purpose Starknet also provides `SafeDispatcher`s, that return a `Result` instead of panicking.

 First, let's add a new, panicking function to our contract.